leaningtech/labs/sites/cheerpj/src/content/docs/12-reference/00-cheerpjInit.md

 version?: number;
 ```

-The Java runtime version to use. `8` is the only supported value at the moment.
+The Java runtime version to use.
+Java `8` and Java `11` are currently supported.
+Default version is Java `8` if not specified.

+> [!info] Java Applets and Java 8
+> Please notice that Applets are supported on Java 8 only.

 ### `status`